thesalvenmoser/Assignment08/Prompt.md

 [Problems]
 - A spirit level is a tool that uses a liquid-filled tube and an air bubble to determine whether a surface is horizontally or vertically aligned.
-Your task is to develop a mobile application that replicates the functionality of a physical spirit level using the device’s accelerometer sensor.
+Your task is to develop a mobile application in Kotlin using Jetpack Compose that replicates the functionality of a physical spirit level using the device’s accelerometer sensor.
 Your app should:
   - Measure the tilt of the device using real-time sensor data from the device’s accelerometer
   - Display the tilt angle numerically (in degrees) for both X and Y axes.
   - Simulate a traditional bubble level: